biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *(L-R Back) Kyle Heyne, Ray Berkey*

 #### 3rd Place

-Church:	Faith A/G, Orlando, FL
+* **Church**: Faith A/G, Orlando, FL
-Coaches:	Ray Berkey, Angie Berkey (assistant)
+* **Coaches**: Ray Berkey, Angie Berkey (assistant)
+* **Team**:
-Team:	Heather Patterson
+    * Heather Patterson
-Michelle Hart
+    * Michelle Hart
-Mia Angelakos
+    * Mia Angelakos
-Kyle Heyne
+    * Kyle Heyne
 * **Round Robin**:
-Round 1: Lost to Calvary A/G, Dunwoody, GA 70 to 140
+  * Round 1: Lost to Calvary A/G, Dunwoody, GA 70 to 140
-Round 2: Lost to First A/G, Ames, IA 100 to 115
+  * Round 2: Lost to First A/G, Ames, IA 100 to 115
-Round 3: Lost to Central A/G, Superior, WI 75 to 85
+  * Round 3: Lost to Central A/G, Superior, WI 75 to 85
-Round 4: Lost to First A/G, Lexington, KY 60 to 80
+  * Round 4: Lost to First A/G, Lexington, KY 60 to 80
-Round 5: Lost to Tacoma Life Center, Tacoma, WA 145 to 170 Round 6: Won against Oceanway A/G, Jacksonville, FL 135 to 125
+  * Round 5: Lost to Tacoma Life Center, Tacoma, WA 145 to 170
+  * Round 6: Won against Oceanway A/G, Jacksonville, FL 135 to 125
-Round 7: Lost to Braeswood A/G, Houston, TX 95 to 200
+  * Round 7: Lost to Braeswood A/G, Houston, TX 95 to 200
-Round 8: Lost to Grace A/G, Syracuse, NY 45 to 140
+  * Round 8: Lost to Grace A/G, Syracuse, NY 45 to 140
-Round 9: Won against Cedar Park A/G "Crafty Fellows", Bothell, WA 140 to 125 Round 10: Lost to Orange Hills A/G, Orange, CA 140 to 160
+  * Round 9: Won against Cedar Park A/G "Crafty Fellows", Bothell, WA 140 to 125
-Round 11: Lost to Fond du Lac A/G, Fond du Lac, WI 50 to 160 Round 12: Won against Fossil Creek A/G, Fort Worth, TX 105 to 75 Round 13: Lost to King's Chapel, Springfield, MO 50 to 95 Round 14: Won against Living Waters Chapel, Lebanon, PA 165 to 130 Round 15: Lost to South Hills A/G, Bethel Park, PA 40 to 195 Round 16: Lost to Christian Chapel, Tulsa, OK 15 to 270 Round 17: Won against The Church at Briargate, Colorado Springs, CO 120 to 100 Round 18: Won against Calvary Church, Naperville, IL 215 to 5 Round 19: Won against Allison Park A/G, Allison Park, PA 210 to -30
+  * Round 10: Lost to Orange Hills A/G, Orange, CA 140 to 160
+  * Round 11: Lost to Fond du Lac A/G, Fond du Lac, WI 50 to 160
+  * Round 12: Won against Fossil Creek A/G, Fort Worth, TX 105 to 75
+  * Round 13: Lost to King's Chapel, Springfield, MO 50 to 95
+  * Round 14: Won against Living Waters Chapel, Lebanon, PA 165 to 130
+  * Round 15: Lost to South Hills A/G, Bethel Park, PA 40 to 195
+  * Round 16: Lost to Christian Chapel, Tulsa, OK 15 to 270
+  * Round 17: Won against The Church at Briargate, Colorado Springs, CO 120 to 100
+  * Round 18: Won against Calvary Church, Naperville, IL 215 to 5
+  * Round 19: Won against Allison Park A/G, Allison Park, PA 210 to -30
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}